MarwenDallel/moodleNotify/README.md

 - [ ] Rewrite HTTP decorators as _Requests_ hooks.

 ## Disclaimer
 This application is not endorsed or affliated with Moodle™.
 The usage of this application enables you to receive system notifications about changes in your grades by scraping data from a hosted Moodle platform.
-The software is provided as is and contains material that is protecteed by Moodle's trademark.
+The software is provided as is and contains material that is protected by Moodle's trademark.
 The use of the name and logo is in line with the [Allowed uses of "Moodle™"](https://moodle.com/trademarks/).

 ## Legal Warning
 If you plan on releasing a commercial version of this software you need to consider that Moodle logos can only be included in non-commercial software.